antevis/CarND_T3_P1_PathPlanning/README.md

 The implementation more or less guarantees that no incidents will be triggered by the Ego.
 It also processes the situations when **Bee** unexpectedly swerves into the Ego's lane right in front of it.

-However, situations like the one below aren't sorted out.
+However, situations like the one below **aren't** processed.

 ![alt text][tailGate]

+This looks like a [common self-driving car problem](https://sf.curbed.com/2017/6/12/15781292/self-driving-car-accidents) when human drivers rear-end autonomous vehicles  and is beyond the scope of the [Projects rubric](https://review.udacity.com/#!/rubrics/1020/view), although it obviously possible to properly address such situations.

 The sample video of successfully passing the entire highway loop may be found on [my humble YouTube channel](https://youtu.be/BV0rfsj1ALw).